leemon20/my-favorite-animals/README.md

 ## Nx - Desicion Drivers

-- Module Boundary Rules - ESLint rule that enforces import restrictions based on tags and project relationships.
+- Module Boundary Rules (applied in this project) - ESLint rule that enforces import restrictions based on tags and project relationships.
 - Project Graph - Nx's representation of your workspace showing projects and their dependencies.
 - Tags - Project tags are used to categorize and group projects, which then work with the module boundary rules to control imports.
 - No monolithic `angular.json` file but package locale `project.json` files.

+To see Module Boundary Rules in action import `AnimalsState` and add it to the `providers: [AnimalsState],` in `DashboardPage`.
+Linter should complain about `AnimalsState` import violating a module boundary.

 ## Valibot - Desicion Drivers